dsyer/spring-boot-repl/README.md

 Hit <TAB> to have commands and their options completed for you, just like you're familiar with in a BASH shell.

 The Spring Boot shell supports multiple lines of text.
 Use the double left-caret character `<<` to start a continuation.
 Enter text into the shell spanning multiple lines and then complete the text with a carriage return on an empty line.
 While you're in continuation mode, the prompt will change to `...`.

+You can run commands in the shell by using the bang `!` command.
+For example, to list the files in the current working directory, do:

+		$ ! ls -la

+Useful for catting log files and interrogating output produced by your application.